 Katherine Estes Billmeier has served as Executive Director of Ronald McDonald House Charities of Alabama since January, 2012.
 In February 2016, the Board of Directors named her its first Chief Executive Officer for her stalwart performance and dedication to furthering the mission of RMHCA.

 She oversees all fund development efforts as well as management of day-to-day operations.
-Prior to her tenure as director, she was an active RMHCA board member for 4 ½ years, after serving as Capital Campaign Counsel for the $7.5 million House, completed in 2007.
+Prior to her tenure as director, she was an active RMHCA board member for 4 and a half years, after serving as Capital Campaign Counsel for the $7.5 million House, completed in 2007.

 Katherine earned a bachelors degree in Arts & Humanities at Mount Vernon College (now George Washington University) in 1987 and completed post-graduate studies in fine and decorative art marketing at Sotheby’s, London.

-She is a life-long resident of Birmingham and shares her urban home with her dogs, Barney and Pablo, and cat, Toulouse.
+She is a life-long resident of Birmingham and shares her urban home with her dogs, Pablo and Winslow, and cat, Toulouse.